Eomm/fastify-log-controller/README.md

 Note that it works with [custom logger levels](https://github.com/pinojs/pino/blob/master/docs/api.md#customlevels-object) too!

-The same route allows you to recover available contexts and currently set log levels:
+If the `exposeGet` configuration option is set to `true`, the same route allows you to recover available contexts and currently set log levels:

 ```sh
 $ curl http://localhost:3000/log-level
 [{"contextName":"bar","level":"debug"}]
 ```

-The '/log-level/levels' route allows you to recover available log levels:
+and the '/log-level/levels' route allows you to recover available log levels:

 ```sh
 $ curl http://localhost:3000/log-level/levels